pytchlang/pytch-tutorials/qbert/tutorial.md

 Q\*bert has four costumes, one for each direction they might face.

-If you build now, you'll see Q\*bert appear in the middle of the stage.
-We don't want this to happen in the real game, so we'll tell Pytch to start Q\*bert off not shown:
+If you run the program now, Q\*bert will straight away appear in the middle of the stage, in an odd place as the pyramid gets built underneath.
+We'll tell Q\*bert to hide as soon as the game starts:

 {{< commit start-Qbert-not-shown >}}